AlySFahmy/AlySFahmy/README.md

 ## Wazzup, it's ya boy Aly!!! 👋

-I'm a software engineer focused on web development. my best work is fueled by anger and tears..
+I'm a software engineer focused on web development.

+my best work is fueled by anger and tears.. love it!